ettomatic/ashikawa-core/CONTRIBUTING.md

 When you want to write code for the project, please follow these guidelines:

 1. Claim the ticket: Tell us that you want to work on a certain ticket, we will assign it to you (We don't want two people to work on the same thing ;) )
+2. Fork your feature branch from the `development` branch (not the `master` branch)
-2. Write an Integration Test: Describe what you want to do (our integration tests touch the database)
+3. Write an acceptance test: Describe what you want to do (our integration tests touch the database)
-3. Implement it: Write a unit test, check that it fails, make the test pass – repeat (our unit tests don't touch the database)
+4. Implement it: Write a unit test, check that it fails, make the test pass – repeat (our unit tests don't touch the database)
-4. Write Documentation for it.
+5. Write documentation for it.
-5. Check with `rake` that everything is fine and send the Pull Request :)
+6. Check with `rake` that everything is fine and send the pull request to the `development` branch :)

 ## How to get started developing